Private members' bills in the Parliament of the United Kingdom: Ten Minute Rule

 The Ten Minute Rule is a method of introducing a PMB after a brief debate.
 A member speaks for up to ten minutes on a motion under Standing Order 23 to introduce a bill, followed potentially by an opposing member's ten minute speech.
 If the motion is passed, the bill is introduced and given a formal first reading; it is unlikely to make further progress because it will not be given priority on the parliamentary calendar.
 The Ten Minute Rule can be used to generate publicity for a particular issue.
 Often they are used merely as an opportunity to criticise legislation rather than pass a bill.

 Presentation

-Under this method any Member of Parliament may introduce a PMB if they have previously given an indication that they intend to do so.
+Under section 57 of the Standing Orders, any Member of Parliament may introduce a PMB if they have previously given an indication that they intend to do so.
 Members then formally introduce the bill but do not speak to support it.
 It is rare for a PMB to succeed by this method.